+- A programme devised by a SALT.

 - A multisensory approach.

-- · Makaton.
+- Makaton.

 - Symbol communication such as PECs.

-- · Visual support.
+- Visual support.

 - Now and Next boards and sequence strips.

 - Communication support software such as Communicate in Print or Widgit.

 - Introduce language through rhyme and song.

 - All attempts to speak are supported.

+- Social Stories[TM] devised and delivered by trained members of staff.

 - Comic strip conversations/story boards.

 - Social Autopsy approach.

 - Autism-specific social communication programme.

 - Explicit teaching of social rules, the reasons and benefits of their use.

-- Lego-based interventions.
+- · Lego-based interventions.

 - Lunch/ break time clubs.

 - Modelling and role play.

 - Grouping learner with social communication difficulties with socially competent peers.

 - Use of prompting to support generalisation of what has been learnt.

 - "Now (you are doing this) and Next (you are going to be doing that)" boards.

 - Consider, in collaboration with the learner and parents/carers, peer awareness training.